nekef/ESP32-phisher/README.md

 <H3>How it Works</H3>

-The program sets up a soft access point with the SSID "172.0.0.1 for WiFi" and an empty password, creating an open network for users to connect to.
+The program sets up a soft access point with the SSID "Open WI-FI" and an empty password, creating an open network for users to connect to.
 The captive portal captures HTTP requests and redirects users to a sign-in page with the title "Sign in:".
 Users are prompted to enter their email and password, and upon submission, the credentials are stored and can be viewed later.

 <H3>Web Pages</H3>